DataDog/integrations-core/istio/README.md

 ##### Data plane vs control plane
 The Istio integration has two key components for how it collects the prometheus formatted Istio metrics.
 This corresponds to the [Istio architecture][24] split between its data plane (the `istio-proxy` sidecar containers) and the control plane (the `istiod` service managing the proxies).
 These are both ran as `istio` Agent checks, however have different responsibilities and configuration methods.

 To monitor the Istio data plane the Agent comes with an [`istio.d/auto_conf.yaml`][9] file to automatically setup the monitoring for the `istio-proxy` sidecar containers.
-The Agent will initialize this check for each sidecar container that it discovers automatically.
+The Agent initializes this check for each sidecar container that it discovers automatically.
 This portion reports the `istio.mesh.*` metrics with respect to the data exposed by each of these sidecar containers.
 To customize this portion of the integration see the [example configuration file][8] and set the `istio_mesh_endpoint` accordingly.

 To monitor the Istio control plane and report the remaining `mixer`, `galley`, `pilot`, and `citadel` metrics the Agent needs to be configured to monitor the `istiod` service.